Indicator Protocol Dashboard (Beta)

 For more information about Log Cache, see Loggregator Architecture.

 Note: The charts on the Indicator Protocol dashboard are populated by Log Cache, which is a component of Loggregator.
-Charts on the Indicator Protocol dashboard may display the following error:
+Charts on the Indicator Protocol dashboard might display the following error:

 "Error fetching graph data.".
 This error is caused because Log Cache times out while it attempts to process data.
 No corrective action is required.
-The error will resolve itself if possible.
+The error resolves itself if possible.

 The Indicator Protocol dashboard is enabled by a Monitoring Indicator Protocol Registration Agent that runs on each BOSH VM.
 The Monitoring Indicator Protocol Registration Agent watches and inspects the

 /var/vcap/jobs for a document called

 indicators.yml in a

 If the agent locates this indicator document, it parses the document and sends the results to the Indicator Registry.
 This process of registering documents is repeated every 30 seconds.